North End restaurant owner accused of opening fire on man outside Modern Pastry held without bail

-BOSTON — A North End restaurant owner accused of opening fire on a man outside of Modern Pastry in a brazen shooting over the summer was held without bail and has been taken under advisement by Judge Katie Rayburn on Tuesday.
+BOSTON — A North End restaurant owner accused of opening fire on a man outside of Modern Pastry in a brazen shooting over the summer was held without bail until at least May 2024 following a judge’s ruling.

+The Suffolk County District Attorney’s office said a superior court judge issued the order keeping Patrick Mendoza, the co-owner of Monica’s Trattoria, behind bars on Wednesday.

+The order comes one day after Mendoza pleaded not guilty to charges against him including carrying a firearm without an FID card, carrying a loaded firearm without a license, possession of ammunition without an FID card, assault with a dangerous weapon, assault to murder, witness intimidation and possession of a firearm within 500 feet of a dwelling.

 Prosecutors said Mendoza, who was riding a bike when the shots rang out, was specifically targeting a man who lives above Modern Pastry whom he has allegedly feuded with for decades.